 It depends on your circumstances, but here are the reasons – the stories, really – that come up most often.

-So often we have one perfect name.
-Or maybe two – one for a boy and one for a girl.
+So often we have One Perfect Name.
+Maybe two – one for a son and one for a daughter.
 We’ve imagined using those names for years and years, since we were old enough to imagine having children.
 Or at least since we first met our partner.

 Like sea glass, we wear these names into an appealing smoothness.
 The Name starts to feel natural, inevitable.
 So when our first child is born, the name isn’t just a name.
 It becomes a birthright of sorts, a promise we made to ourselves about the kind of family we’d have someday.